Qazana/radium-forms/readme.txt

 Requires at least: 3.0
 Tested up to: 3.5

+This plugin is based on Grunion Contact forms that ships with Jetpack by Automatic, Inc

 Add a contact form to any post, page or text widget.
 Messages will be sent to any email address you choose.
 As seen on WordPress.com.

 == Description ==